 Note that all standards for all grades within the domain are listed.
-Once you have selected the standard, press the green "Continue" button.
+You can select "See Example K.CC.1 Questions" to see some sample questions.

 8) Choose the students to whom you want to send an assignment.

-You will notice ALL students are checked by default, meaning you will send the assignment to your entire class roster.
-Click on student names to unselect them from the assignment.
+Click on student names to select or unselect them from the assignment.
 You can also use the "Select All" and "Select None" buttons to choose students.
-Then click on the green "Create Assignment" button.
+Then click on the green "Assign" button.

-You will now see your targeted practice assignment listed on the Assignments page (in blue).
+You will now see your targeted practice assignment listed on the Assign Math page (in blue).
 You can see the standard you assigned, the short name for the standard, the date you assigned it, as well as students' progress on the assignment.